josepmariall/text_classification/README.md

 # Document Classification (text)
 This project classifies documents according to multiple labels.
-Dataset consists of over 18,000 documents, each one of them can have multiple labels.
+Dataset consists of the 6 first pages of over 18,000 documents, and the way each document has been indexed (labelled).
+Each document can have multiple labels.
 In total, there's up to 29 different labels.

 ## Table of Contents
 The following jupyter notebooks are provided: